<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3151120948505270&amp;ev=PageView&amp;noscript=1">

 DID can lead to faster routing.
 When you call a DID number, you connect with the right person in a matter of seconds.
 This reduces waiting times and eliminates the frustration of IVR menus.

-Many self-service menu options are vague and can be easily misunderstood - and callers often end up in the wrong destination.
+Many self-service menu options are vague and easily misunderstood, and callers often end up at the wrong destination.
 DID numbers connect you directly with the intended agent, which means that customers will no longer need to be redirected.

 Flexibility